MatthewMcDade13/rusty-i8080/README.md

 # rusty-i8080
-Implementation of the Intel 8080 processor in Rust
+Emulation of the Intel 8080 processor in Rust